Big events shocked the pants off audiences

 Why it may win: Although the other shows here might have a detractor or two, few ill words are spoken about “House,” which has earned its reputation of medical comfort food for the masses.

 Maybe not: While nobody should toy with a successful show, the structure — sick patient enters hospital, bad diagnoses followed by correct diagnoses — might not be original enough for voters.
-The Sopranos

 Executive producers: David Chase, Brad Grey, Ilene S. Landress, Terence Winter, Matthew Weiner